I cannot get the radio to talk to the computer

 12) an unlikely problem is that the radio requires a CPU reset to sort out some oddity that has lodged itself in its memory.
 This is a last resort procedure - do not use it without first contacting the author unless you don't mind losing all of your radios settings and memories.

 CommTest is a free program to help with checking communication between the radio and the PC.
 It is available on the Download page of the author's web site.
-This screenshot shows the communication from a radio after power on.
-In this instance Com 1 and Com 2 are present on the PC.
-Note that the last message shows that the radio is connected to Com 1.
-This is an image of testing a UK model FT-897D.
+This screenshot shows the communication from a radio after power on and then off.
+In this instance Com 10 is present on the PC.
+Note that the last messages show that the radio is connected to Com 10.
+This is an image of testing a UK model FT-818ND.
 The Com port that shows traffic when you power the radio on/off is the one to specify in the program.

 USB attached devices